By Mayo Clinic Staff

 - Plan ahead for special dates or anniversaries.
 Holidays, anniversaries and special occasions can trigger painful reminders of your loved one.
 Find new ways to celebrate or acknowledge your loved one that provide you comfort and hope.

 - Learn new skills.
-If you were highly dependent on your loved one, perhaps to handle the cooking or finances, for example, try to master these tasks yourself.
+If you were highly dependent on your loved one, for example, to handle the cooking or finances, try to master these tasks yourself.
 Ask family, friends or professionals for guidance, if necessary.
 Seek out community classes and resources, too.

 - Join a support group.
 You may not be ready to join a support group immediately after your loss, but over time you may find shared experiences comforting and you may form meaningful new relationships.

 It's not clear how to prevent complicated grief.
-Participating in a brief course of counseling or psychotherapy soon after a loss may help, especially for people at increased risk of developing complicated grief.
+Getting counseling or psychotherapy soon after a loss may help, especially for people at increased risk of developing complicated grief.
 In addition, caregivers providing end-of-life care for a loved one may benefit from counseling and support to help prepare for death and its emotional aftermath.

 - Shear MK, et al. Complicated grief and related bereavement issues for DSM-5.
 Depression and Anxiety.
 2011;28:103.